frankandreace/metaprob2/README.md

 git clone https://github.com/lh3/miniasm  && (cd miniasm  && make)
 ```
 3. [MetaProb](https://bitbucket.org/samu661/metaprob/src/master/);
-Once downloaded, go to  MetaProb/Release/ and then use: make all.
+[Download](https://bitbucket.org/samu661/metaprob/downloads/MetaProb_v2.tar.gz) it, go to  MetaProb/Release/ and then use: make all.

 You need gcc and zlib to install Minimap2 and Miniasm; You also need [Boost](https://www.boost.org/users/download/) and [Eingen](http://eigen.tuxfamily.org/index.php?title=Main_Page) libraries in the local directory to use MetaProb.
 You need to install [scikit-network](https://scikit-network.readthedocs.io/en/latest/) for python3.